Try The Mathematical Tripos

 • YouTube - Arithmetic and Geometry Math Foundations 12

-The point in watching these is to see how you can start with just the natural natural numbers and keep going defining more and more complexity with new numbers.
+The point in watching these is to see how you can start with just the natural natural numbers and keep going defining more and more complexity with new types of numbers like integers.

 Rational numbers